 Located on the Find Law site, this is the place to go if you want to type a search for a specific subject and don't want to browse topic lists.
 This search engine focuses exclusively on law-related materials.
 Use the drop-down menu to limit your search to areas like the US Code.

 Guide to Law Online

-Maintained by the Law Library of Congress, trust this reliable site to locate "online sources of worldwide government and law information."
-Search the Global Legal Information Network database to locate legal information and laws contributed directly from the country discussed.
+Maintained by the Law Library of Congress, trust this reliable site to locate "information about publications which reprint the laws and regulations of multiple jurisdictions on a particular legal topic."
+Search the Global Legal Information Catalog to locate legal information and laws contributed directly from the country discussed.